 As per ISUPP 1030, each department is required to designate a Records Coordinator (RC) to be responsible for local records activities and is required to notify the University Records Manager (RM) to new or changing assignments as they occur.
 In addition, the RC is to attend record coordinator training within ninety (90) days after initial appointment and refresher training every three (3) years.
 The RC is responsible for assisting the RM in implementing an effective records program within their department/area.
 The RC is the records liaison representative for their department/area and may speak or act with full authority within the organization.
 At a minimum, there should be one RC in every department.
 However, departments may appoint more than one RC.

-Record Coordinator Training Dates and Times for May through August 2018
+Record Coordinator Training Dates and Times

 Qualifications for Records Coordinators